Ask the Expert: Arthritis Video Series

 Effects of Exercise on Arthritis

 Wondering about exercise when you have arthritis?
 Instincts may tell you to avoid exercise, but you may be surprised at the positive effects of exercise on arthritis as we answer the question: “Does exercise help or hurt my arthritis?”
 Listen to Summit Orthopedics’ experts share the insights they’ve gained in their years caring for those struggling with arthritis symptoms as they discuss the effects of exercise on arthritis.
-Featuring arthritis specialists Kristoffer Breien, MD and Jonathan Biebl, MD.
+Featuring arthritis specialists Kristoffer Breien, MD and Peter Daly, M.D.

 About Dr. Kris Breien